Bira/octopus-carnival/_drafts/wir-mm-4e-dracolich.md

 Dungeons and Dragons has never been a game to provide just one stat block for a given type of dragon, and here this extends to the dracolich as well.
 The Monster Manual has no less than three variants, and the Monster Vault has two more.
-And they're all solos!
 I'll cover each book in its own section.

 ## The Numbers (Monster Manual)

 The "basic" MM **Dracolich** is a Huge Natural Magical Beast (dragon, undead).
 This is a perfect example of how the undead keyword is different from the shadow origin!
-This dracolich is a Level 18 Solo Controller with 885 HP.
+This dracolich is a Level 18 Solo Controller with 885 HP, equivalent to an elder dragon.
 It has darkvision and trained Perception.
 It's immune to disease, fear, and poison, has 30 necrotic resistance and 10 radiant vulnerability.
 It runs at Speed 8 and flies at Speed 10 (but clumsily).
 Like all solo monsters, it has +5 to all saves and 2 Action Points.
 Being a high-level MM monster, its attacks suffer pretty heavily from the damage bug, so you'd need to fix that before using it.

 Its basic attack is a Reach 3 bite that does physical damage, and extra necrotic damage to stunned targets.
 It can also attack with a Recharge 5-6 breath weapon,